Exotic $\bar{D}_s^{(*)}D^{(*)}$ molecular states and $sc\bar q\bar c$ tetraquark states with $J^P=0^+, 1^+, 2^+$: Conclusion

 To study the hidden-charm four-quark systems with strangeness, we have calculated the mass spectra for the $\bar{D}_s^{(*)}D^{(*)}$ molecular states and $sc\bar q\bar c$ tetraquark states with $J^P=0^+, 1^+, 2^+$ in the framework of QCD sum rules.
 We construct the corresponding molecular and tetraquark interpolating currents, calculate their two-point correlation functions and spectral densities up to dimension eight condensates at the leading order of $\alpha_s$.
 The quark condensates are found to be the most important non-perturbative contribution to the correlation functions for both molecular and tetraquark systems.

+One may wonder if the two-meson scattering states can contribute to the correlation functions in our calculations.
+In general, the interpolating currents can couple to all structures with the same quantum numbers, including resonances, two-meson scattering states and continuum.
+And thus these structures will give contributions to the correlation functions.
+However, it has been demonstrated that the two-meson scattering states cannot saturate the QCD sum rules, while only exotic four-quark states can saturate the QCD sum rules.
+Moreover, the contributions from the two-meson scattering states to the correlation functions are numerically negligible~\cite{Wang:2020cme,Albuquerque:2021tqd}.

 Our results show that the masses of the axial-vector $\bar{D}_sD^{*}$, $\bar{D}_s^{*}D$ molecular states and the $sc\bar q\bar c$ tetraquark states from $\eta_{1\mu}$, $\eta_{2\mu}$ are calculated in good agreement with the mass of $Z_{cs}(3985)^-$.
+The present calculations are difficult for distinguishing the nature of $Z_{cs}(3985)^-$ from the molecular and diquark-antidiquark configurations.
 In both the molecular and diquark-antidiquark pictures, our results suggest that there may exist two almost degenerate states, as the strange partners of the $X(3872)$ and $Z_c(3900)$.
 We propose to carefully examine the $Z_{cs}(3985)$ in future experiments to verify this.
 One can also search for more hidden-charm four-quark states with strangeness not only in the open-charm $\bar{D}_s^{(*)}D^{(*)}$ channels, but also in the hidden-charm channels $\eta_c K/K^\ast$, $J/\psi K/K^\ast$.